Technology-for-the-Poorest-Billion/2024-OVSI/proposal/management.md

 **Tasks:**
 - Week 1: Understanding the problem and identifying potential solutions.
-- Week 2: Initial testing of most promosing ideas.
+- Week 2: Initial testing of most promising ideas.
-- Week 3: Tangible soluition to usage monitoring with testing and modifications.
+- Week 3: Tangible solution to usage monitoring with testing and modifications.
-- Week 4: Attachement to the concentrator and degredation monitoring.
+- Week 4: Attachment to the concentrator and degradation monitoring.

 ## The assessment of the risks and safety